… and why standards are constantly changing.

 2. Market and Risk Analysis:

 Perform a market assessment early on in the design phase.
 Have a somewhat clear picture of which market you want to target, national vs international, hazardous vs non-hazardous.
 This can be a challenge, as many companies have a project-based approach to manufacturing.
 However, taking the time to understand the end-to-end process of Design, Manufacturing, Certification, Shipment and Installation will help mitigate the risks involved.
-Defining these end goals will ultimately lead to selection of standards that dictate acceptable product design, and thus reduce the need to redesign or rebuild the component.
+Defining these end goals will ultimately lead to the selection of standards that dictate acceptable product design, and thus reduce the need to redesign or rebuild the component.

 3. Understanding UL vs IEC vs ATEX:

 Not all standards for the same product are written equally, and not all organizations review and update standards at the same time.
 For example, if one was designing a control system to a UL (North American) standard, do not assume that it will meet IEC and/or ATEX requirements.
-Even if the standard is adapted, each regulatory body has their own set of deviations (For example, Australia uses IEC code with some added variations).
+Even if the standard is adapted, each regulatory body has its own set of deviations (For example, Australia uses IEC code with some added variations).
 Keep track of amendments and new revisions to standards specified for all intended markets.
-Just because UL has not updated their standard in the last 5 years does not mean IEC and ATEX have not either.
+Just because UL has not updated its standard in the last 5 years does not mean IEC and ATEX have not either.
 For more on understanding the difference between different international organizations (CSA/UL vs IEC vs ATEX) and how to navigate the process, please watch for upcoming articles.

 4. Complete Documentation: